-As I began to discover new things about introversion, high sensitivity, creativity and myself, I shared my findings on my website, Sheep Dressed Like Wolves.
+As I began to discover new things about introversion, high sensitivity, creativity and myself, I shared my findings on my website.

 The more I shared the more I heard from people who resonated with what I was writing.
 I found myself writing more and more about introversion, high sensitivity and the impact my temperament had on my own life and creativity.
 And that's how this website came to be what it is today.